bzigterman/bzigterman.github.io/projects/weather.md

 - 23°
 - Snow
 - 93% humidity
-- 6 mph wind
+- 7 mph wind
 - 90% cloud cover
 - 79 AQI 🟨
-- 0.04 inches of rain and 0.33 inches of snow in the past 24 hours
+- 0.3 inches of snow in the past 24 hours
-- 1.13 inches of snow and 0.05 inches of rain expected in the next 48 hours
+- 1.18 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>